GOLF NEWS

 A Quick Golf Scramble Example

-To make more sense of the golf scramble format, let’s take four players on a par-3 hole: Player 1, Player 2, Player 3, and Player 4.
-On the tee shot, Player 1 hits one on the green.
-Player 2 and Player 3 tee off, but hit their shots into the rough and sand.
-Player 4 hits the ball on the green, but not as close as Player 1.
+To make more sense of the golf scramble format and remove any doubt from the scramble vs. best ball debacle, let’s take four players on a par-3 hole: Player 1, Player 2, Player 3, and Player 4.
+On the tee shot, Player 1 hits one clean down the fairway.
+Player 2 and Player 3 tee off, but hit their shots in the rough.
+Player 4 hits the ball on the fairway, but not as far as Player 1.
 As such, the team captain — or the team collectively — chooses Player 1’s ball as the location for the next shot.

-On the second shot, Player 1 and Player 2 hit poor putts, Player 3 hits a putt 10 feet from the hole, but Player 4 knocks one a few inches from the cup.
+On the second shot, Player 1 and Player 2 hit poor shots, Player 3 hits over the green, but Player 4 knocks one a few feet from the cup.
 Obviously, Player 4’s shot is optimal, so the team decides to use this location for its next shot.
-On the third shot, Player 1 sinks the putt for par.
-Player 2, 3 and 4 can shoot, but the point is moot because Player 1 already sank the putt.
+On the third shot, Player 1 and Player 2 miss the hole, but Player 3 sinks the putt for par.
+Player 4 can shoot, but the point is moot because Player 3 already sank the putt.

 As a result, the scramble team shoots par for the hole and continues playing golf in the same way throughout the duration of the tournament.